igorkorsukov/qzebradev/README.md

 #### Logger

-Simple, convinient, thread safe logger and flexible logger for Qt
+Simple, convinient, thread safe and flexible logger for Qt

 Features:
 * Stream input (use QDebug)